AZ-104 Manage Azure Identities and Governance Practice Question

 Why this is correct

-An initiative bundles multiple related policy definitions into a single assignable unit.
-That allows the team to manage the tag requirement and allowed-location requirement together as one governance package.
+An Azure Policy initiative (policySetDefinition) bundles multiple related policy definitions into a single assignable unit, enabling the operations team to manage the tag and location requirements as one cohesive governance package.
+Instead of assigning two separate policies, an initiative simplifies administration, keeps related rules organized, and ensures that both definitions are always evaluated together consistently across all resources.

 - ✓